yogeshsumman/ImagePipelineWizard/README.md

 Image Upload:

 Users can upload images in JPEG or PNG formats.
 Uploaded images are displayed on a canvas for editing.
 Mask Drawing:

 Users can draw on the uploaded image using a brush to create a mask.

-The drawn area is shown in white, while the background is displayed in black.
+The drawn area is shown in white, and the background is displayed in black.
 Brush Controls:

 Users can adjust the brush size to suit their needs.